rabbitmq/rabbitmq-website/site/backup.md

 ## Overview

-Modern versions of RabbitMQ (3.8.0+) only support backup restore from disk when they are restored to a RabbitMQ node with exactly the same node name as they node the data was backed up from.
+Modern versions of RabbitMQ (3.8.0+) only support backup restore from disk when they are restored to a RabbitMQ node with exactly the same node name as the node the data was backed up from.
 Node renaming is not supported if either quorum queues or streams are used.